pingcap/tiup/doc/user/README.md

 After installing `tiup`, you can use it to install binaries of TiDB components and create clusters.

 ```
-Use "tiup [command] --help" for more information about a command.Use "tiup [command] --help" for more information about a command.
-s a command-line component management tool that can help to download and install
+TiUP is a command-line component management tool that can help to download and install
 TiDB platform components to the local system.
 You can run a specific version of a component via
 "tiup <component>[:version]".
 If no version number is specified, the latest version installed
 locally will be used.
 If the specified component does not have any version installed locally,